Domestic Yak: Profile and Information

 Habits and Lifestyle

-They are social animals that can be found in a group of 10 to 20.
-They are active in the day, and the herds typically consist of female yaks and their young ones.
+They are social animals that can be found in a groups of 10 to 20.
+They are active during the day, and the herds typically consist of female yaks and their young ones.
 Males can live in solitude or form small herds of bachelors.

 Yaks gather together during cold nights and snowstorms, putting the calves in the middle.
-Yaks are well suited to high altitude living; they have larger hearts and lungs than cattle located at lower altitudes.
+Yaks are well suited to high-altitude living; they have larger hearts and lungs than cattle at lower altitudes.

 By grunting, domestic yaks communicate with one another.
 They do not make the characteristic low bovine sound (mooing) that influenced their scientific name variant, Bos grunniens, unlike cattle (grunting bull).